 Developing an amazing product is one of the hardest challenges that a company can overcome and one of the biggest predictors of success.
 But strong customer relations is what will truly determine the success of a business.

+Today's consumers have more industry influence than they've ever had in the past, allowing them to focus on more than just the product that you're selling them.
 Now, consumers are interested in what you're selling them, how you're selling it, and what happens after you've sold it to them.

 Customer relations is present in all aspects of a business, but it's most prevalent in the customer service department.
 Customer service teams, customer support, customer success, and product development all play important roles in building a healthy customer relationship.

 What functions does customer relations include?

 Reactive functions are the efforts made by your team to solve issues that are reported by customers.
 This includes tasks like responding to customer complaints and solving problems with the support team.
 Being able to solve unexpected customer roadblocks is essential for brands that are looking to build strong customer relationships.

 Proactive functions are the measures taken to ensure a long-term relationship with customers.
 These efforts are aimed towards fostering customer success by consistently satisfying evolving customer needs.
-Customer success teams do this by providing information about products and updates as well as by promoting discounts and exclusive offers.
+Customer success teams do this by providing information about products and updates, as well as by promoting discounts and exclusive offers.
 This type of long-term customer relationship management helps companies create lasting impressions on customers who eventually become loyal to the brand.